Fulton surface-to-air recovery system: First human pickups

 The CIA had secretly trained Special Activities Division paramilitary officers to use a predecessor system for human pickups as early as 1952.
 The first human recovery mission authorized for operational use of this "all American system" took place in Manchuria on 29 November 1952.
 CIA C-47 pilots Norman Schwartz and Robert Snoddy were trained in the aerial pickup technique towards the end of 1952.
 CIA paramilitary officers John T. Downey and Richard G. Fecteau, themselves hurriedly trained in the procedure during the week of 24 November, were to recover a courier who was in contact with anti-communist sympathizers in the area.
 The mission failed when Chinese forces downed the aircraft with small arms fire, capturing survivors Downey and Fecteau.
 The British allegedly also used the American system for personnel.

 The first human pickup using Fulton's STARS took place on 12 August 1958, when Staff Sergeant Levi W. Woods of the U.S. Marine Corps was winched on board the Neptune.
 Because of the geometry involved, the person being picked up experienced less of a shock than during a parachute opening.
 After the initial contact, which was described by one individual as similar to "a kick in the pants", the person rose vertically at a slow rate to about 100 ft, then began to streamline behind the aircraft.
 Extension of arms and legs prevented spinning as the individual was winched on board.
 The process took about six minutes.

 In August 1960, Capt.
 Edward A. Rodgers, commander of the Naval Air Development Unit, flew a Skyhook-equipped P2V to Point Barrow, Alaska, to conduct pickup tests under the direction of Dr. Max Brewer, head of the Navy's Arctic Research Laboratory.
 With Fulton on board to monitor the equipment, the Neptune picked up mail from Floating Ice Island T-3, also known as Fletcher's Ice Island, retrieved artifacts, including mastodon tusks, from an archaeological party on the tundra, and secured geological samples from Peters Lake Camp.
 The high point of the trials came when the P2V dropped a rescue package near the icebreaker USS Burton Island.
 Retrieved by a ship's boat, the package was brought on deck, the balloon inflated, and the pickup accomplished.

+In July 1967, two MACV-SOG operators were retrieved by an MC-130E using the Fulton Skyhook system while operating in Vietnam.